metrorailings/OwlBlog/content/posts/week-2-insights-1.md

 Eagles defensive line dominating at the line of scrimmage.
 It's a thing of beauty.

 Jalen Reagor could be something special.

+Philadelphia's defensive line is very aggressive.
+Screens can exploit this aggressive tendency.

+Jimmy G looking sloppy on a few throws.
+That and I think he's making the wrong decisions on some play.
+He chose to run the ball on a third down and eight instead of pitching the shovel pass forward.

+49ers defense holding up well on four downs at the goal line.
+Sirianni tried to run the Philly special on fourth down, but the 49ers was too disciplined in coverage.